Okyeame Kwame: Developmental projects

-He is also a board member of World Reader, a non-profit organization that delivers e-books to people in the developing world.
-The organization uses e-readers, mobile phones and other digital technology to provide readers in 53 countries with a digital library of over 45,000 book titles.
-They also build solar panels for areas without electricity so they can get a source of electricity and read through digital means.
+Kwame is a board member of World Reader, a non-profit organization that delivers e-books to people in the developing world.
+The organization uses e-readers, mobile phones and other digital technology to provide readers in 53 countries with a digital library of more than 45,000 book titles.
+They also build solar panels for areas without electricity so they can read through digital means.

-He was recently appointed as an ENABLE Ambassador, in partnership with the World Bank, Solidaridad, REDD+, the Forestry Commission, and Tropenbos.
+Kwame was appointed as an EnABLE ambassador, in partnership with the World Bank, Solidaridad, REDD+, the Forestry Commission, and Tropenbos.
 The Enhancing Access to Benefits while Lowering Emissions (EnABLE) project in Ghana is designed to complement the Emissions Reduction Programme by providing direct support to groups or communities that are either excluded or at risk of being excluded from the distribution of carbon and non-carbon benefits.
 Under the REDD+ project, about 50 million dollars will be generated in communities that practice sustainable land use aimed at increasing carbon accumulation within the cocoa landscape.

-After being made Ambassador for Earthshot Prize, he attended the 2024 Earthshot Prize ceremony which was held on 6 November 2024 in South Africa where he met with the Prince of Wales, Prince William.
+After being made Ambassador for Earthshot Prize, he attended the 2024 Earthshot Prize ceremony, which was held on 6 November 2024 in South Africa where he met with the Prince of Wales, Prince William.
 The awards was aimed at celebrating people who provide innovative solutions for climate and environmental issues.